-- i.
-A natural bristle paintbrush or roller may be used to apply cement.
-Prompt application of the cement is important due its fast drying properties. - 3.
-Inspection, Cleaning, Priming and Cementing - a.
-Inspect the pipe inside and out for dirt, dust, moisture or grease etc. Check pipe and fittings for splits or cracks and replace if found. - b.
-Clean pipe and fittings are imperative for proper joining.
-Following cutting and deburring, wipe away any foreign material with a clean dry rag.
-If wiping fails to thoroughly clean surfaces, chemical cleaning is necessary. - c.
-Primer must be applied to the pipe surface and fitting socket with a natural bristle brush.
-This serves to soften and prepare the pipe for cementing. - d.
-Cementing must be done quickly to avoid over-drying before joining. - Apply one coat to the outside end of the pipe at a width slightly greater than the depth of the socket. - ii.
-Apply a coat around the inside of the fitting socket. - iii.
-Apply a second coat around the end of the pipe.
+- 3. Inspection, Cleaning, Priming and Cementing - a) Inspect the pipe inside and out for dirt, dust, moisture or grease etc. Check pipe and fittings for splits or cracks and replace if found. - b) Clean pipe and fittings are imperative for proper joining.
+Following cutting and deburr ing, wipe away any foreign material with a clean dry rag.
+If wiping fails to thoroughly clean surfaces, chemical cleaning is necessary. - c) Primer must be applied to the pipe surface and fitting socket with a natural bristle brush.
+This serves to soften and prepare the pipe for cementing. - d) Cementing must be done quickly to avoid over-drying before joining. - i) Apply one coat to the outside end of the pipe at a width slightly greater than the depth of the socket. - ii) Apply a coat around the inside of the fitting socket. - iii) Apply a second coat around the end of the pipe. - 4.
+Joining - a) Joints should be made immediately after cement is applied. - b) After fully inserting pipe into fitting socket, hold joint together for about 15 to 20 seconds. - c) Remove excess cement from around pipe and fitting with a clean rag. - d) Cement drying times may vary.

-4. Joining

-- a.
-Joints should be made immediately after cement is applied. - After fully inserting pipe into fitting socket, hold joint together for about 15 to 20 seconds. - c.
-Remove excess cement from around pipe and fitting with a clean rag. - d.
-Cement drying times may vary.
 Be sure to allow for the recommended drying time before disturbing joints.